 SEN and Disability

 On 1st September 2014, the Children and Families Act 2014 introduced a new framework for children with special educational needs and disabilities (SEND) representing the biggest shift in SEN for 30 years.
-Please refer to the letter from Edward Timpson, Minister for Children and Families – April 2014 at the bottom of this page.

 All Local Authorities are required to publish information on ‘the Local Offer’ about all SEND services, along with details of any eligibility for specialist services and a signpost to support for those who do not meet thresholds.
 SEND information hub - Kent County Council